Texiwill/aac-lib/vsm/README.md

 	-h|--help - this help
-	-l|--latest - substitute latest for each package instead of listed Only really useful for latest distribution at moment -ns|--nostore - do not store credential data and remove if exists -nc|--nocolor - do not output with color -p|--password - specify password
+	-l|--latest - substitute latest for each package instead of listed Only really useful for latest distribution at moment -m|--myvmware - get missing suite information from VMware's website Cannot mark this suite information as a favorite -ns|--nostore - do not store credential data and remove if exists -nc|--nocolor - do not output with color -p|--password - specify password